About

 Detention and Demurrage Data

-As part of the audit program, data are collected quarterly from the following carriers: CMA CGM, COSCO, Evergreen, Hapag-Lloyd, Hyundai Merchant Marine, Maersk, Mediterranean Shipping Company, ONE, and Yang Ming.
+The FMC collects quarterly data from these nine ocean carriers: CMA CGM, COSCO, Evergreen, Hapag-Lloyd, HMM Co., Maersk, Mediterranean Shipping Company, ONE, and Yang Ming.

-These data are provided for a general understanding of the scope of detention and demurrage billed and paid to carriers.
-Detention and demurrage accrues from extended use of equipment and congestion at terminals and inland points drives extended use of equipment.
+These data are provided to the FMC, summarized, and then made available to the public for a general understanding of the scope of detention and demurrage billed by and paid to carriers.
+Detention is charged for extended use of intermodal equipment and demurrage accrues when a container exceeds free time on a marine terminal.

-The chart below indexes the aggregate data provided by the carriers.
-The indexed chart is intended to provide a way to track and compare trends in detention and demurrage billed, collected, and waived using Q2 2020 as the base period, which has a value of 100.
+The chart below indexes the aggregate data provided to the FMC by the nine ocean carriers and provides a way to track and compare trends in detention and demurrage billed, collected, and waived using Quarter 2 – 2020 as the base period.

-The FMC continues to collect these data from the carriers on a quarterly basis and will update the chart and numbers on this website accordingly.
+The FMC continues to collect these data from the nine ocean carriers on a quarterly basis and will update the chart and numbers on this website accordingly.